ADD CONDITION

 What is Winco Cherry 30ct Cough Drops used for?

-Winco Cherry 30ct Cough Drops temporarily relieve cough as may occur with a cold, and occasional minor irritation and sore throat.
+Winco Cherry 30ct Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.

 What is the recommended dosage for adults and children over 5?